 In December, Hackensack Meridian, the largest hospital system in New Jersey was infected with ransomware that wreaked havoc on patient services.
 Healthcare providers worked without access to medical records and non-emergency surgeries were rescheduled.
 The hospital system includes 17 acute care facilities and a psychiatric facility, according to The Washington Post.
 Without disclosing the amount paid, Hackensack Meridian apparently paid a demanded ransom for restoration of their records.

 Beyond extortion of money from healthcare providers with vulnerable data networks, theft of medical data is big business.
 Used to create new identities, gain access to controlled substances, and collect data on patients, hackers sell digital medical data on the dark market to domestic and international buyers.

 HIPAA compliance does not mean much when medical records are stolen or held for ransom.
 If you, or a loved one are hurt through medical mistake, or injured due to a mistake with your electronic health record, talk to a reputable medical malpractice attorney about your case.

 Experienced injury attorneys help you in Baltimore and Washington, D.C.

-Schochor, Federico and Staton, P.A. is a leading medical malpractice law firm with a track record of success obtaining compensation for individuals and families hurt through medical negligence.
+Schochor, Staton, Goldberg, and Cardea, P.A. is a leading medical malpractice law firm with a track record of success obtaining compensation for individuals and families hurt through medical negligence.
 Contact us today or call 410-234-1000 to schedule a free consultation to discuss your case.